Defining acronyms in external file(s)

 fences.

-field is used.
+external documents.
 No other option is taken into account.
 The eventual document body is ignored as well.

 Loading order for acronyms